microsoftgraph/microsoft-graph-docs/api-reference/beta/resources/tokenlifetimepolicy.md

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Specifies the lifetimes of tokens issued for various purposes.
 This kind of policy can be [assigned](../api/policy-assign.md) to applications and service principals.
-There are four kinds of tokens whose lifetimes can be configured.
-Access/Refresh token pairs are obtained during authentication through a client, whereas ID/Session token pairs are obtained during authentication through a browser.
+Lifetimes can be configured for four kinds of tokens:

 - **Access Token** contains information about the identity and privileges associated with a user account that is used by clients to access protected resources like applications.
 - **Refresh Token** is obtained together with the access token when a user authenticates against Azure AD through a client to access a protected resource.
-While it is not revoked or left unused for more than the MaxInactiveTime (below), it can be used to obtain a new access/refresh token pair when the current access token expires.
+Although this token is not revoked or left unused for more than the **MaxInactiveTime**, it can be used to obtain a new access/refresh token pair when the current access token expires.
-- **ID Token** behaves like an access token, but obtained through the browser.
+- **ID Token** fucntions like an access token, but is obtained via the browser.
-- **Session Token** behaves like a refresh token, but obtained through the browser.
+- **Session Token** functions like a refresh token, but obtained via the browser.

+Access/Refresh token pairs are obtained during client authentication.
+ID/Session token pairs are obtained during browser authentication.

 ## Properties
-The properties below form the JSON object that represents a token lifetime policy.
-This JSON object must be **converted to a string with quotations escaped** to be inserted into the "definition" common policy property.
-An example is shown below.
+The following properties form the JSON object that represents a token lifetime policy.
+This JSON object must be **converted to a string with quotations escaped** to be inserted into the **definition** common policy property.
+The following is an example.

->Note: All time durations in these properties are specified in the format "dd.hh:mm:ss".

->Note: Max values for properties denoted in "days" are 1 second short of the denoted number of days.
-For example, the max value of 1 days is specified as "23:59:59".
+>**Note:** All time durations in these properties are specified in the format "dd.hh:mm:ss".
+The maximum values for properties denoted in days are 1 second short of the denoted number of days.
+For example, the maxiumum value of 1 day is specified as "23:59:59".

 | Property	   | Type	|Description| Min Value | Max Value | Default Value|
 |:---------------|:--------|:----------|:--------|:--------|:----|